 Post-Graduate Certificate students are students who have already earned a master's degree in nursing and may apply to the post-master's option of family nurse practitioner.
-Typically, the main courses that are requested for credit are the advanced theories and advanced issues courses.
 Prior to admission, the applicant must meet with the graduate program coordinator who will review prior coursework including transcripts, course descriptions, objectives, and assignments; perform a gap analysis; and develop an individualized program for each student.
-This is not a separately constructed program and has no unique courses; Post Graduate Certificate take all classes with the MSN FNP students.
-Students seeking a Post-Graduate Certificate may be exempt from some coursework and have a shorter program.
+This is not a separately constructed program and has no unique courses.
+Post-master's certificate students take all classes with the MSN FNP students.
+Students seeking a post-master's certificate may be exempt from some coursework and have a shorter program.
 All post-master's students must complete minimum practicum hours in their chosen option.

 Students in this option do not need to apply to the University, however, must apply and be accepted to the graduate nursing program.
-Students are admitted through the Open
+Students are admitted through the Open University Program, which is a function of the Division of Continuing and Global Education

-University Program, which is a function of the Division of Continuing and Global Education (Extension).
+(Extension).
 This mechanism permits students who are not admitted to the University to take University classes, allowing students with a prior MSN to take MSN-level courses.
 There is no degree declaration on the transcript for post-master's students and therefore the student must first achieve national certification then apply for licensure by the California BRN.